brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/overview.rst

 override.

 * ``_get_login_user__extra_user_auth_setup()`` - This function is called after
+  getting the
+  :doc:`corresponding User object<../../managing_test_users>`
-  getting the corresponding User object for authentication LINK HERE, but prior to attempting to process the request-response cycle.
+  for authentication, but prior to attempting to process the request-response cycle.

 * ``_assertResponse__pre_builtin_tests()`` - This function is called after getting
   the page response, but prior to calling any assertion checks on it.